duckietown/workspace-brown2022-duckiedrone/README.md

 - **Altitude**: Combines IMU and ToF readings to compute drone's altitude;
 - **State Estimation**: Estimate the drone's position by combining data from various sensors;
-- **Flight Controller**: Controls the robot's action in order to achieve a desired behavior (e.g., hover in place, move forward, etc.);
+- **PID Controller**: Controls the robot's action in order to achieve a desired behavior (e.g., hover in place, move forward, etc.);
 - **Optical Flow**: Estimate drone's movement from changes in the camera frame;

+TODO: add Localization and SLAM

 ## Open all modules' terminals